 The abstract painter

-“Abstract painting” is an important part of modern art.
+Abstract painting is an important part of modern art.
 For the figurative painter, this new branch of the visual arts is a world to discover.
-The codes that compose it are simply different.
-Before the birth of abstract painting, each work had a subject or motif, for example, portraits, landscapes, still lifes.
-The contemporary painter no longer needs to represent reality to create emotion or reflection on the world.
+Its principles are simply different.
+Before the birth of abstract painting, each work had a subject or motif, for example, portraits, landscapes, or still lifes.
+The contemporary painter no longer needs to represent reality to create emotion or a reflection on the world.
 This is a fundamental difference.
-This article gives you some historical basis on the appearance of this movement.
-Its goal is to offer you some knowledge that will better enable you to appreciate this art during your future visits to museums or exhibitions.
-However, many people think that abstract painting is difficult to approach.
+This article provides some historical background on the emergence of this movement.
+Its aim is to offer you some knowledge that will allow you to better appreciate this art during your future visits to museums or exhibitions.
+However, many people believe that abstract painting is difficult to grasp.

 The beginnings of abstract art